Jay2704/portfolio_jay/README.md

 ## About

-AI Researcher and Software Engineer specializing in end-to-end pipeline design, AI/ML development, and full‑stack engineering.
-My work spans multimodal AI (EEG brain signals + vision), MLOps, distributed systems, and cloud-native architectures.
-I enjoy taking ideas from exploration to reliable production—optimizing data pipelines, training/inference, and DevOps at scale.
-Currently at UMBC, I'm focused on research-driven engineering and impactful, user-centered solutions.
+Passionate AI Researcher and Software Engineer with expertise in multimodal systems, machine learning, and full-stack development.
+Currently pursuing advanced research in lie-detection systems combining EEG brain signals with computer vision at UMBC.
+Experienced in building scalable cloud infrastructure, optimizing AI models, and delivering end-to-end solutions from research to production.
+Committed to advancing the intersection of neuroscience and artificial intelligence through innovative engineering approaches.

 ## Key Projects